avinashkranjan/Amazing-Python-Scripts/Organise-Files-According-To-Their-Extensions/README.md

+# Organise Files According to Extension

-# Script to organise files according to their extensions
+Script to organise files according to their extensions

 - The script on running would ask for a Path directory
 - If no Path is entered then it will take current working directory as the path.